YT-ChrisTheCoder/PongJS/README.md

 # PongJS
+Ever wanted to create a very simple game yourself?
-Just a simple Pong Clone written in Javascript for you to study and learn form
+I've written a simple Pong Clone in Javascript
+You can learn from it and experiment with it.
+I hope you learn from it.

+Chris The Coder